joshuadelange/processSfLabels/readme.md

 ## How to use
 - Copy the `processSfLabels` folder into `~/Library/Application Support/Sublime Text 3/Packages/`
-- Within a MavensMate project with an XML file at `src/labels/CustomLabels.labels`
+- Within an opened MavensMate project (with an XML file at `src/labels/CustomLabels.labels`)
-- Run `Process SalesForce Labels`
+- Run `Process SalesForce Labels` in the Sublime Command palette
 - Magic!